 - Introduction to Material Properties

-- Stress-Strain Relationships for Different Materials and Hooke’s law
+- Stress-Strain Relationships for Different Materials & Hooke’s law

 - Poisson Effect in Materials